-- O Reductions in energy consumption and the associated lower operating costs to businesses and increases in household disposable income.15 Similar to previous reports, we have assumed that installations occur evenly throughout the year and have used a 50 percent implementation adjustment factor for energy savings in the current program year-in this report, the 2019 program year.16 - o Reductions in utility revenues as households and businesses consume less electricity and natural gas. - Net Impacts are the effects of Energy Trust program activities that have been adjusted to reflect the Base Case scenario.
+- Net Impacts reflect the economic effects of Energy Trust program activities that have been adjusted to reflect the Base Case scenario.
 That is, net impacts are those impacts over and above what would have occurred in the Base Case scenario.
-Net impacts are based on: - o Gross Impacts (discussed previously). - Less foregone household spending as a result of the public purpose charges that are collected from ratepayers and used by Energy Trust to cover program management and administrative costs, and as incentives in their energy-efficiency and renewable energy programs.
+Net impacts are based on: - o Gross Impacts (discussed previously). - Less foregone household spending as a result of the public purpose charges that are collected from ratepayers and used by Energy Trust to cover program management and administrative costs, and as incentives in its energy-efficiency and renewable energy programs.

-4. GROSS ECONOMIC IMPACTS
+4. GROSS ECONOMIC IMPACTS, 2021

-The gross economic impacts attributed to Energy Trust programs are based on program costs (including administration costs), and net incremental measure spending and net energy savings of program participants.
-Incremental measure spending by program participants consists of expenditures on energy-efficiency equipment and services such as appliances, heating, ventilation and air conditioning (HVAC) systems, lighting modifications, weatherization improvements, etc., and spending on renewable energy projects.
+The gross economic impacts attributed to Energy Trust programs are based on program costs (including administration costs), and incremental measure spending and energy savings of program participants.
+Incremental measure spending by program participants consists of expenditures on energy-efficiency equipment and services such as appliances, heating, ventilation, and air conditioning (HVAC) systems, lighting modifications, weatherization improvements, etc., and spending on renewable energy projects.
 Incremental measure spending-particularly spending on installations-generally represents the most important driver of economic impacts from energy-efficiency programs.

 Incremental measure spending includes direct spending on measure installation and the first round of indirect spending on equipment.
 This is important because expenditures on measure installations generally directly benefit local, Oregon contractors.
 Spending on the measures themselves will generate indirect impacts if the equipment is manufactured in Oregon.
-Spending on imported energy-efficiency equipment generates no impacts for local manufacturers, though the use of "margining" on equipment sales will generate indirect economic benefits for Oregon
+Spending on imported energy-efficiency equipment generates no impacts for local manufacturers, though the use of "margining" on equipment sales will generate indirect economic benefits for Oregon retailers, wholesalers, and transporters.
+As a result, spending on installation (labor) and equipment will produce substantially different economic impacts for the Oregon economy.
+Pinnacle received detailed incremental measure spending data from Energy Trust and mapped this spending to over 60 different IMPLAN sectors.